telerik/fiddler-jam-docs/portal/jam-embedded-api.md

 };
 ```

-To obtain the **<the-unique-workspace-id>** open https://jam.getfiddler.com/ and navigate to the desired workspace.
-Then extract the workspace ID from the browser address bar by copying the last API endpoint.
-For example, the following URL https://jam.getfiddler.com/spaces/0d6694d0-88c5-4112-a5c4-0788f9b25dd0 loads a workspace with ID **0d6694d0-88c5-4112-a5c4-0788f9b25dd0**.
+To obtain the `<the-unique-workspace-id>`, open https://jam.getfiddler.com/ and navigate to the desired workspace.
+Then, extract the workspace ID from the browser address bar by copying the last API endpoint.
+For example, the following URL https://jam.getfiddler.com/spaces/0d6694d0-88c5-4112-a5c4-0788f9b25dd0 loads a workspace with ID `0d6694d0-88c5-4112-a5c4-0788f9b25dd0`.

-Alternatively, you can use the `share` method without the optional argument `ShareOptions`.
+Alternatively, you can use the `share` method without the optional `ShareOptions` argument.
 In that case, the log will be uploaded to the default organizational workspace.

-### Basic Example
+## Basic Implementations

-The below code snippets demonstrate a basic Fiddler Jam Embedded implementation that you can run through a test localhost server.
+The following code snippets demonstrate a basic Fiddler Jam Embedded implementation that you can run through a test localhost server.

-If no file path is provided through the `serviceWorkerPath` argument, then the _service-worker.js_ file must be on the same level as the _index.html_ file below.
+If no file path is provided through the `serviceWorkerPath` argument, then the `service-worker.js` file must be on the same level as the `index.html` file below.

 ```JavaScript
 self.importScripts(`https://downloads.getfiddler.be/jam-embedded/fiddler-jam-embedded.js`);
 ```

-The below snippet creates a basic HTML page that utilizes most of the Fiddler Jam Embedded functionalities.
-There is a behavioral difference between different browsers like Edge, Chrome, Brave, and other non-Chromium browsers like Firefox and Safari.
+The following snippet creates a basic HTML page that utilizes most of the Fiddler Jam Embedded functionalities.
+Different browsers, like Edge, Chrome, Brave, and other non-Chromium browsers such as Firefox and Safari, may show behavioral differences.

 >tip One of the crucial differences is the user interaction needed to record a video in Chromium browsers vs. non-Chromium browsers when the page is reloaded.
+>
+> With Chromium browsers, you can call the `start()` method, and if the `captureVideo` option is set to `true`, the video recording will start immediately after the page is reloaded (`reloadPage` set to `true`).
+>
-With Chromium browsers, we can call the `start()` method, and in case the `captureVideo` option is set to `true` then the video recording will start immediately after the page is reloaded (through `reloadPage` set to `true`).
-However, browsers like Firefox and Safari require user interaction to re-confirm the start of any video recording.
-This is where the method `startVideoCapturing` comes in place - with this method the developers can explicitly provide the needed user interaction once the page is reloaded (in the snippet below, we are demonstrating that through the button with id `btn-start-video` ).
+> However, browsers like Firefox and Safari require user interaction to re-confirm the start of any video recording.
+This is where developers can use the `startVideoCapturing` method to explicitly provide the needed user interaction once the page is reloaded.
+The following snippet demonstrates how to achieve the desired behavior through the button with the `btn-start-video` id.

-Sample _index.html_ page.
+The snippet uses a sample `index.html` page.
 Note that you will have to replace `<your-unique-fiddler-jam-api-key-here>` with your actual Fiddler Jam Embedded API key.

 ```HTML
 <html lang="en">
     <head>